scacela/oci-lakehouse-pipeline/README.md

 Optionally, you can customize the attributes of each selected resource once its respective "details" tile appears below.
 \
 \
-If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, you will need to generate an access token to use for the `OAC IDCS Access Token` field.
-To walk through this process, please follow [this series of instructions](./modules/oac/generate-oac-access-token.md).
+If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, you will need to generate an IDCS Application, and use it to generate a token file that contains the access token, which will be used as an input parameter for the `OAC IDCS Access Token` field.
+To walk through this process, please follow [this series of instructions](./modules/oac/generate-oac-access-token.md) before resuming with these instructions.

 6. When you are finished editing your variables in the `Configure Variables` section, click `Next` to proceed to the `Review` section.
 7. Select the checkbox for `Run Apply`, and click `Create`.